Władysław Sikorski

 Władysław Eugeniusz Sikorski ([vwaˈdɨswaf ɕiˈkɔrskʲi]; 20 May 1881 – 4 July 1943) was a Polish military and political leader.
+Before World War I, Sikorski established and participated in several underground organizations that promoted the cause of Polish independence.
+He fought with distinction in the Polish Legions during World War I, and later in the newly created Polish Army during the Polish–Soviet War of 1919–1921.
+In the latter war, he played a prominent role in the decisive 1920 Battle of Warsaw.

-Prior to the First World War, Sikorski established and participated in several underground organizations that promoted the cause for Polish independence.
-He fought with distinction in the Polish Legions during the First World War, and later in the newly created Polish Army during the Polish–Soviet War of 1919 to 1921.
-In that war, he played a prominent role in the decisive Battle of Warsaw (1920).
-In the early years of the Second Polish Republic, Sikorski held government posts, including serving as prime minister (1922 to 1923) and as minister of military affairs (1923 to 1924).
-Following Józef Piłsudski's May Coup of 1926 and the installation of the Sanation government, he fell out of favor with the new régime.
+In the early years of the Second Polish Republic, Sikorski held government posts including prime minister (1922–1923) and minister of military affairs (1923–1924).
+Following Józef Piłsudski's May 1926 Coup and the installation of the Sanation government, he fell out of favor with the new régime.

-During the Second World War, Sikorski became prime minister of the Polish government-in-exile, Commander-in-Chief of the Polish Armed Forces, and a vigorous advocate of the Polish cause in the diplomatic sphere.
-He supported the reestablishment of diplomatic relations between Poland and the Soviet Union, which had been severed after the Soviet pact with Germany and the 1939 invasion of Poland—however, Soviet leader Joseph Stalin broke off Soviet-Polish diplomatic relations in April 1943 following Sikorski's request that the International Red Cross investigate the Katyń Forest massacre.
+During World War II, Sikorski became prime minister of the Polish government-in-exile, Commander-in-Chief of the Polish Armed Forces, and a vigorous advocate of the Polish cause in the diplomatic sphere.
+He supported the reestablishment of diplomatic relations between Poland and the Soviet Union, which had been severed after the September 1939 Soviet invasion of Poland.
+Subsequently, in April 1943, Soviet leader Joseph Stalin broke off Soviet-Polish diplomatic relations after Sikorski asked the International Red Cross to investigate the Katyn massacres.

-In July 1943, a plane carrying Sikorski plunged into the sea immediately after takeoff from Gibraltar, killing all on board except the pilot.
-The exact circumstances of Sikorski's death have been disputed and have given rise to a number of different theories surrounding the crash and his death.
+In July 1943, a plane carrying Sikorski plunged into the sea immediately on takeoff from Gibraltar, killing all on board except the pilot.
+The exact circumstances of Sikorski's death have been disputed and have given rise to various theories surrounding the crash.
 Sikorski had been the most prestigious leader of the Polish exiles, and his death was a severe setback for the Polish cause.

-Early life and First World War
+Early life and World War I

 Sikorski was born in Tuszów Narodowy, Galicia, at the time part of the Austro-Hungarian Empire.
 He was the third child in his family; his father was Tomasz Sikorski, a school teacher; his mother was Emilia Habrowska.
 His grandfather, Tomasz Kopaszyna Sikorski, had fought and been wounded at the Battle of Olszynka Grochowska in the November Uprising, during which he received the Virtuti Militari medal.